jimburton/scrabble/chapters/Chapter2.md

 Now we can move on to think about **players** and the **game** itself.
 A player has a **name**, a **rack**, a **score** and might be an **AI** player.
-A game will have two players, a **board**, a `StdGem` for pseudo-random requirements, and several Boolean fields to keep track of the progress of the game.
+A game will have two players, a **board**, a `StdGen` for pseudo-randomness requirements, and several Boolean fields to keep track of the progress of the game.
 Most of this code is going into a new module, `Scrabble.Game`.